rm511130/MSFT-SQL-SERVER-ON-K8s/README.md

 # MSFT SQL SERVER ON K8s

-- The following instruction can be used to run a Microsoft SQL Server 2017 or 2019 on and existing Kubernetes cluster.
+- The following instruction can be used to run a Microsoft SQL Server on an existing Kubernetes cluster.
-- I'm using a MacBook with kubectl, tkgi and other tools that a typical K8s user is expected to have & use.

-# SQL SERVER 2019 on VMware TKGI running on vSphere
+# SQL SERVER on VMware TKGI running on vSphere

 - We're going to use an existing K8s cluster named `small` running on TKGI / vSphere.
 - We start by invoking the TKGI API to get the Kubectl context, we clone this repo, and we apply [`sql-server-complete-deployment.yml`](./sql-server-complete-deployment.yml):